nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2020-09-10-steel_mountain.md

 ### [ You can download the script here.
 Now you can use the upload command in Metasploit to upload the script.]

 To download the PowerUp script, we simply git clone the [PowerSploit](https://github.com/PowerShellMafia/PowerSploit) repository onto our local machine.
-We then use Meterpreter's `upload` function to upload the PowerUp.ps1 file onto the target machine:
+We then use meterpreter's `upload` function to upload the PowerUp.ps1 file onto the target machine:

 ![screenshot11](../assets/images/steel_mountain/screenshot11.png)